instantlinux/docker-tools/k8s/README.md

 Customize the Makefile.vars files with any additional settings you desire.

-Put the encryption key into an ansible vault variable _vault_k8s.encryption_key_ under group_vars/all/vault.yml.
+Choose a random (~32 bytes) encryption key and put it into an ansible vault variable _vault_k8s.encryption_key_ under group_vars/all/vault.yml.
 Create group_vars/k8s_master.yml and group_vars/k8s_node files that contains definitions like this:

 ```
 luks_vg: vg01